FormidableLabs/react-fast-compare/README.md

 ## Benchmarking this Library

-All tests carried out locally on a MacBook.
 The absolute values are much less important than the relative differences between packages.

 Benchmarking source can be found [here](https://github.com/FormidableLabs/react-fast-compare/blob/master/benchmark/index.js).
 Each "operation" consists of running all relevant tests.
 The React benchmark uses both the generic tests and the react tests; these runs will be slower simply because there are more tests in each operation.

+The results below are from a local test on a laptop.

 ### Generic Data